-I recently participated in a speed coaching circle (I both coached and received coaching) at a UK Conscious Capitalism event where this was the question at hand:
+I once participated in a speed coaching circle at a UK Conscious Capitalism event where this was the question at hand:

 The me of ten years ago had recently graduated law school but felt like a fake lawyer, with a real J.D., and instead felt a real artist, but with no paintings to show for it (yet).